cloud-bulldozer/stockpile/README.md

 ```

 For the role hierarchy, a good example would be to look at openshift roles:
+Please read below on how 'hierarchy' should be named:

 Following is how the role *openshift-cluster-topology* collects facts: